rabiddoughnuts/TeamProject7/MeetingMinutes/Week10/Nov07.md

 ## Attendees
 People who attended:
-- Reese Hatfield -
+- Reese Hatfield - Worked on md5sum transmission and verification
-- Zack - Working on alternative to md5 transmission
+- Zack - Working on alternative to md5 transmission (steg hide)
-- Brandon -
+- Brandon - Worked on md5sum transmission and verification
 - Muhammed - Continue working on final presentation slides.
-- Nathan -
+- Nathan - Worked on slides
 ## Other Notes & Information
 N/A